-- Education sessions available to employees and managers in conjunction with EAP or equivalent specialists. - Refresher sessions conducted as required and/or elements included in new employee induction. - Educational material concerning alcohol and drug abuse will be available in the workplace. - Managers will be trained in: - Detecting the signs and behaviour of employees who may be misusing alcohol or drugs. - Early intervention and support. - How to manage employees who may be at risk.
+- Education sessions available to employees and managers in conjunction with Employee Assistance Programme (EAP) or equivalent specialists. - Refresher sessions conducted as required and/or elements included in new employee induction. - Educational material concerning alcohol and drug abuse will be available in the workplace. - Managers will be trained in: - Detecting the signs and behaviour of employees who may be misusing alcohol or drugs. - Early intervention and support.